springinnovate/wwf-seaweed-public-sentiment/README.md

 This script automatically applies the trained sentiment model from the previous section to all unclassified headlines in the database.
 By default, it works directly with the database, but the script can be easily modified to accept input from other sources, such as a CSV table, allowing for flexibility in how the sentiment analysis is applied to different datasets.

-## 2. Article Topic Classification
+## Article Subject Classification

-### 2a.
-Working Database Structure
-Details on the database structure used for storing and managing article data.

-### 2b.
-Parsing Documents
-Explanation of the document parsing process for extracting relevant information from articles.
+News article data were provided in both Microsoft Word documents and PDF files, with formats varying based on their source.
+We provide parsers for these formats in the scripts `ingest_docx_articles.py`, `parser_regional_articles.py`, and `ingest_pdf_articles.py`.
+These scripts populate the same SQLite database used for headline sentiment analysis, and they also support the article body topic, sentiment, and location mapping described in the sections below.

 ### 2c.
 Active Learning Pipeline
 Description of the active learning process for article topic classification.